metaweb33/universal-book-kernel/README.md

 **UBK (Universal Book Kernel)** reinvents the document and digital book architecture around a simple triptyque: **Absolute lightness (zero data duplication), Universal structure, and Progressive enhancement.**

-At the core of UBK is **UMD (Ultra Markdown)**: a syntax fully backward-compatible with standard Markdown, but augmented with invisible semantic metadata.
+At the core of UBK is **UMD (Markdup Definition)**: a syntax fully backward-compatible with standard Markdown, but augmented with invisible semantic metadata.
 These metadata unlock groundbreaking reading features (dynamic multi-voice audio, synchronous bilingual display, intelligent popups) while maintaining a clean text base.

 ---